howerj/bit-serial/readme.md

 The One/Single Instruction Set Computer (OISC) based off of [SUBLEQ][] is another candidate for making a small, niche, CPU.
 There are many OISC architectures, [SUBLEQ][] is the most popular.
-Although I have not made a SUBLEQ CPU for an FPGA (it should be relatively straightforward to do so, and possible to make one in discrete 7400 series IC with some EEPROM and RAM chips) I have managed to port a Forth interpreter to a simulated 16-bit SUBLEQ CPU, see
-<https://github.com/howerj/subleq>.
-Other people have made SUBLEQ CPUs
-on FPGAs (which are not compatible with that SUBLEQ eForth image as they use the wrong width for the address and/or data lines).
+See <https://github.com/howerj/subleq-vhdl>
+for a fully working SUBLEQ CPU running on an FPGA that implements Forth, it has not been optimized as much as this CPU but it is also quite small.
+The Forth it runs is a port of the one available here <https://github.com/howerj/subleq>.
+In principle it should be fairly easy to implement such a CPU in discrete 7400 series Integrated Circuits.

 * Tiny CPU in a CPLD